 Follow the guidance provided in TR 24772-1 clause 6.23.5

-Use parentheses any time arithmetic operators, logical operators, and shift operators are mixed in an expression.
+Use parentheses whenever arithmetic operators, logical operators, mixed logical operators such as “and” and “and then” and shift operators are mixed in an expression.

-Create contracts that specify the expressions in mathematical terms and verify using the Spark static analysis tools.
+Create contracts that specify the expressions in mathematical terms and verify using the SPARK static analysis tools.

 6.24 Side-effects and Order of Evaluation of Operands [SAM]

-SPARK does not present this vulnerability since it provides a number of mitigations to prevent erroneous behaviour from side effects or order of evaluation:
+This vulnerability is prevented by SPARK since it provides a number of mitigations to prevent erroneous behaviour from side effects or order of evaluation:

-There are no Spark operators that have direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
+There are no operators that have direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.

-Spark does not permit multiple assignments in a single expression or statement.
+SPARK does not permit multiple assignments in a single expression or statement.

-Spark functions are side-effect free.
+SPARK functions are side-effect free.

 6.25 Likely Incorrect Expression [KOA]